 Amiodarone Filtration: Explore the Problem and Learn the Solution

-Amiodarone is a well-known drug against heart arrhythmia, which is linked to high rates of phlebitis1, a painful inflammation of the veins.
-Are filters helpful?
+Amiodarone is a well-known drug against heart arrhythmia, which is linked to high rates of phlebitis¹, a painful inflammation of the veins.
+So why does amiodarone need a filter?
 Could they reduce the concentration of the drug reaching the patient or impair the flush kinetics?

 What’s the problem?

-Amiodarone has been the first line treatment for certain forms of heart arrhythmia since it was first used in 1961.
-However, intravenous (IV) administration of the drug frequently leads to phlebitis, which is defined as an inflammation of the vein wall characterized by pain, edema, erythema, streak formation and/or a palpable cord.2
+Amiodarone has been the first-line treatment for certain forms of heart arrhythmia since it was first used in 1961.
+However, intravenous (IV) administration of the drug frequently leads to phlebitis, defined as an inflammation of the vein wall characterized by pain, edema, erythema, streak formation, and/or a palpable cord.²

 What about drug concentration and flush kinetics?

 So, filters have been shown to help, but how is the drug affected by the presence of the filter?